 SACRAMENTO – Senator Scott Wilk, representing the 21st Senate District, has received an “A” grade from PawPAC, an organization dedicated to the passage of humane laws and election of humane legislators.

-According to the PawPAC website, it was created in 1980 as the first organization dedicated to the election of candidates for state office in California who are committed to the well-being of animals.
+Founded in 1980, PawPAC was the first organization dedicated to the election of candidates for state office in California who are committed to the well-being of animals.
 Many organizations work to help animals, but PawPAC is unique by helping to make sure that the laws protect all animals, whether in farms, in the wild or in homes.

 The scorecard is located here.